NITHIN-KESHAV/CateLytics/README.md

 feelings and remarks of the users, it seeks to uncover the hidden categories of products, that may not fall into the conventional groupings, offering a more intuitive understanding of products through the user reviews.
-Spark will be leveraged to perform the majority of the data operations like Exploratory Data Analysis, Data Preprocessing and also Data Transformations.
-Spark will aid in working with and analyze huge amounts of unstructured data; this, in turn, helps customers find a product that fits their needs for highly regarded goods.
+Spark has been leveraged to perform majority of the data operations like Exploratory Data Analysis, Data Preprocessing and also Data Transformations.
+Spark aided in working with and analyze huge amounts of unstructured data; this, in turn, helps customers find a product that fits their needs for highly regarded goods.
 More so, CateLytics wishes to make customers’ choices easier, rather than relying on traditional